 Why use a navigation laptop as a chart plotter?

-My navigation laptop systems can be much more affordable than Garmin, Lowrance, Simrad, B&G, Furuno, Hummingbird, Raymarine, Si-Tex.
+My navigation laptop systems can be much more affordable than Garmin, Lowrance, Simrad, B&G, Furuno, Humminbird, Raymarine, Si-Tex.
 I will also support my units forever!
 Furthermore, I believe that some of the commercial chart plotter brands gouge their customers.
 Large companies force their clients to upgrade by no longer supporting older units with chart and software updates.
 In addition, they charge outrageous fees for simple things like a larger screen size.
 I don’t do any of these things, and never will – guaranteed!
 In addition to these, please take a look at other advantages as well.

 I am always happy to answer questions, and provide additional information.
 For example, exact dimensions, video demos of how something works, precise capabilities, screenshots of charts in your area, and more.
 I configure each unit specifically for you, which takes considerable effort.
 Therefore, please note that non-defective returns are only accepted within 7 days of receiving the unit and are subject to a 20% restocking fee.
 Some examples would be: change of mind, didn’t fit the available space, missing functionality, etc. I would much rather answer your questions before you order so I can confirm it can do what you need.
 I have a lot of experience, so this is not a problem!
 If you’re not sure if the system can do what you need, just ask me or please take a look at the video demos.